douglas-gibbons/douglas-gibbons.github.io/_posts/2016-10-19-the-busy-persons-guide-to-machine-learning.md

 If a skilled individual can make accurate decisions, based on a set of data, then a computer should be able to match or better the accuracy of those decisions, based on the same set of data.

-## How can machine learning benefit us?
+## How can machine learning benefit me?

 > "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail." - Abraham Maslow